MouseLand/minimodel/README.md

 1. Use this notebook to convert our data to the Sensorium competition format: [sensorium_format.ipynb](https://github.com/MouseLand/minimodel/blob/main/notebooks/data/sensorium_format.ipynb)

 2. Train the model using the official Sensorium notebook: [1a_model_training_sensorium.ipynb](https://github.com/sinzlab/sensorium/blob/main/notebooks/model_tutorial/1a_model_training_sensorium.ipynb)

+## Model Weights
+We offer the model weights for the 16-320 fullmodels of all mice, as well as minimodels for some example neurons.
+You can download them from the following link: [https://github.com/MouseLand/minimodel/releases/tag/V1.0.0](https://github.com/MouseLand/minimodel/releases/tag/V1.0.0).
+After downloading, place them in the `notebooks/checkpoints/` directory.